 Prior to conducting the biological field survey, existing information concerning known habitats and special-status wildlife species that may occur in the project site was reviewed.
 The results of the database queries are provided in (Appendix C) and analyzed in the "potential to occur" table.
-Database queries returned a total of 44 special-status animal species that are either recorded in CNDDB from the "Folsom, Clarksville, Citrus Heights, Carmichael, Buffalo Creek, Folsom SE, Pilot Hill, Roseville, and Rocklin" U.S. Geological Survey (USGS) 7.5-minute series quadrangles or in the USFWS list of special-status species with the potential to occur in the project site.
-Of these 44 potentially occurring special-status wildlife species, three fishes, four amphibians, two reptiles, and numerous birds are associated with permanent aquatic habitat, and two branchiopods are endemic to vernal pools.
-There are no aquatic habitats or vernal pools on the site to provide habitat for any of these species and the site does not provide habitat for any of the regionally occurring special-status plant species.
-One insect, valley elderberry longhorn beetle (Desmocerus californicus dimorphus), is an obligate specialist on elderberry shrubs (Sambucus spp.).
-No elderberry shrubs are located on or within the 250-foot buffer of the project site.
+Database queries returned a total of 44 special-status animal species that are either recorded in CNDDB from the "Folsom, Clarksville, Citrus Heights, Carmichael, Buffalo Creek, Folsom SE, Pilot Hill, Roseville, and Rocklin" U.S. Geological Survey (USGS) 7.5-minute series quadrangles or in the USFWS list of special-status wildlife species, three fishes, four amphibians, two reptiles, and numerous birds are associated with permanent aquatic habitat, and two branchiopods are endemic to vernal pools.
+There are no aquatic habitat for any of the regionally occurring special-status plant species.
+One insect, valley elderberry longhorn beetle (Desmocerus californicus dimorphus), is an obligate specialist on elderberry shrubs are located on or within the 250-foot buffer of the project site.